mmaachado/BigNats-hyprland-dotfiles/README.md

 ### Updates menu

-A waybar module that tells you how many pacman updates there are (each update is a dot) (i'm so proud of this lol)
+A waybar module that tells you how many pacman updates there are (each update is a dot)

 ![alt text](https://github.com/NathanGros/BigNats-hyprland-dotfiles/blob/main/beige_mono/gallery/update.png)